Walkman-Mirror/LWAR/README.md

 LWAR
 ====

-Lauch With Admin Rights (LWAR) is a little program that makes authenticating with the Windows Aministrator Rights Login easier.
+Lauch With Admin Rights (LWAR) is a little program that makes authenticating with the Windows Administrator Rights Login easier.